 Vegetable Week & The Big Vegie Crunch

-Vegetable Week, featuring the fun event ‘The Big Vegie Crunch,’ is a free, school-based event for NSW primary schools, supported by NSW Health.
+Vegetable Week, featuring the fun event ‘The Big Vegie Crunch,’ is a free, quick and easy school-based event for NSW primary schools, funded by NSW Health.

-Vegetable Week 2018 ran from Monday 26th February to Friday 2nd March 2018, with The Big Vegie Crunch held at 10am on Thursday 1st March.
+Vegetable Week 2020 ran from Monday 2nd March to Friday 6th March, with The Big Vegie Crunch held at 10am on Thursday 5th March.

 For further questions, please contact us.